Skip to content

 I generally don’t use any of these products when developing recipes mainly because corn can be part of the process.
 As a rule, I keep as much corn derived foods out of our home as humanly possible.

 Living Corn Free?
-Check out our Corn Free Cookbook (also GF and Top 9 Free)
+Check out the Corn Free Cookbook (also GF and Top 9 Free)

 There are a few packaged snacks I’ve had the kids try that contain these sugar alcohols.
 Generally speaking, they’re not impressed.